Replacing or changing a number plate

 Legible number plates are essential to ensure accurate identification of vehicles and this is based on a community need to trace stolen vehicles and those vehicles involved in crime and traffic incidents such as red light and speed camera offences.

 You can be fined if your plate details are not clear due to a cover or a frame or for not replacing damaged or illegible number plates.

 The characters on a number plate must be visible from 20m away at any point within an arc of 45 degrees from the surface of the plate, above or to either side of the vehicle.
+Plates must also be not more than 1.3m above ground level.
 This is shown in the diagrams below.